wangp/pushpull/README.md

-plugsink
+pushpull
 ========

-plugsink is a bidirectional IMAP/Maildir synchronisation tool.
+pushpull is a bidirectional IMAP/Maildir synchronisation tool.
 It synchronises one IMAP folder with one Maildir folder, then optionally waits for a change to either the IMAP folder (using the IDLE command) or to the Maildir folder (using the inotify API) before synchronising again.